jkambhampaty/jkambhampaty.github.io/_pages/about.md

 I'd love to hear from you.
 I am trying to bridge the fields of aerospace engineering and computer science with a strong bias towards artificially intelligent tooling.
 There's a lot to learn, and I'm always excited to look at things from a new perspectives.

-Thanks for your time!
+Thanks for stopping by!

-- Jaya
+\- Jaya